 Chronic depression can grow into an extremely serious problem for those who suffer from it.
 It can disrupt your ability to make decisions, impair your judgment, decrease your ability to concentrate or pay attention, and lead to overwhelming fatigue.
 Depression can make it difficult to hold a job, attend school, parent your children, or interact socially.
 In the most severe instances, depression can become so incapacitating it may seem you can no longer function in any area of your life.
 Many people report feeling as if they are frozen in time and lack the motivation to make any changes that will improve their quality of life.

-At Lakeland’s mental health treatment clinic we recognize that depression rarely appears by itself, presenting with the symptoms of other psychiatric or substance-related disorders.
+At Lakeland’s mental health treatment clinic we recognize that depression rarely appears by itself, presenting with the symptoms of other psychiatric disorders.
 Depression is a complex problem which can lead to a sense of helplessness which may cause you to consider ending it all.
 However, help is available and depression can be successfully treated.
 Given that the disorder can affect every aspect of your life it is very difficult to attempt to cope with alone especially when you are also attempting to fulfill your daily responsibilities.
 To help you focus better on recovery, your physician may recommend an inpatient treatment center like Lakeland.
 The important thing to remember is that treatment can help and you do not have to suffer in silence or go it alone.

 Why Consider Treatment